Earth Notes: On the AQE Air Quality Egg: Review (2013)

 - Somewhat flaky, but seems to basically work

-- Regularly samples various air-quality measures such as temperature, humidity, NO2, CO and particulates/dust, and reports those measures live/publicly for access over the Internet.
+- Regularly samples various air-quality measures such as temperature, humidity, NO2, CO and particulates/dust.
+Reports those live/publicly for access over the Internet.

 - Rating: out of 5

-I'm less keen on biomass combustion with inadequate flue filtering, reducing air quality and general health and starting to undo the good work of the Clear Air Acts.
-I'm particularly unkeen on biomass burning in built-up areas (it's possible to detect the combustion products of trendy real fires in Islingston fireplaces on cold weekends I'm told) where the downsides are amplified.
+I'm not keen on biomass combustion with inadequate flue filtering, reducing air quality and general health and starting to undo the good work of the Clear Air Acts.
+I'm particularly unkeen on biomass burning in built-up areas where the downsides are amplified.
+(It is possible to detect the combustion products of trendy real fires in Islingston fireplaces on cold weekends, I'm told.)